Actipro/WPF-Controls/Documentation/topics/navigation/layout-features/flow-direction.md

 ---
 # Flow Direction

-Navigation controls supports both left-to-right and right-to-left layouts via a simple property switch.
+Navigation controls support both left-to-right and right-to-left layouts via a simple property switch.

 By default, the controls will use the flow direction designated by the system.